ArrayHQ/atomic-blocks-theme/readme.txt

 == Description ==

-A beautifully-simple yet powerful WordPress theme that integreates perfectly with the Gutenberg editor and the Atomic Blocks plugin.
-Demo: https://preview.arraythemes.com/atomicblocks
+A beautifully-simple yet powerful WordPress theme that integreates perfectly with the new Gutenberg editor and the Atomic Blocks plugin.
+Start building amazing websites with the new WordPress editor today!
+Install the Atomic Blocks plugin to add even more page-building blocks such as testimonials, sharing icons, notices, call to actions, buttons and more.
+Hand-crafted by the folks at Array Themes (arraythemes.com), who have been creating beautiful WordPress themes for over ten years.
+Theme Demo: https://preview.arraythemes.com/atomicblocks

 == Copyright ==